hablapps/blog/_posts/2024-07-02-PostPairsTrading.md

 1.526056 1.098612 1.272966 2.014903 1.475907
 ```

-As we progress in our analysis, we're now seeing **numbers fluctuate within much smaller ranges**, thanks to our logarithmic normalization.
-However, to fully capitalize on the relationship between our assets, we need to align their discrepancies.
-This is where **linear regression** becomes a powerful tool in our algorithmic trading arsenal.
+Once we have transformed the data using logarithms, we use **linear regression** to estimate the statistical model that relates the two variables.
 By applying linear regression, we can find the optimal parameters α (alpha) and β (beta) that minimize the variance of the spread between our assets.
-This reduced variance is a crucial property for an algorithmic trading strategy, as it indicates a more stable and predictable relationship between the assets.
 The generic formula for our linear regression is:

 $$Y = \alpha + \beta X + \varepsilon$$